loveemu/gsfopt/README.md

 All ripped sets should be optimized before release, to remove unused code/data unrelated to music playback.

-This modified version uses vio2sf core, instead of old VisualBoyAdvance core.
+This modified version uses [viogsf (VBA-M)](https://github.com/kode54/viogsf) core, instead of old VisualBoyAdvance core.

 Downloads
 ---------